Hgoatly/RecipesWithout/testing.md

 - **Test Case 20:**
     - Ensure that When the form has been filled out and submitted, ensure that a flash message is displayed confirming that the email has been sent.
 Check email inbox to ensure that email has been received.
+Click link, and be directed to
+Recipes Without 'reset_password.html'.Once form has been filled in and submitted, the MongoDB 'users' collection will be updated.
     - **Expected Result:** Email will have been sent by recipetest579@gmail.com email account, and received by the user's email account.
     Don't forget to check your junk or spam folder.
     - **Actual Result:**Email will have been sent by recipetest579@gmail.com email account, and received by the user's email account